-1. "The Need," webpage by Transportation Riders United

-- 2. "Engage: New Mobility," webpage by Transportation Riders United - 3.
+1. "The Need," webpage by Transportation Riders United - 2.
+"Engage: New Mobility," webpage by Transportation Riders United - 3.
 "Want better mass transit in metro Detroit?
 Get your employees on a bus," article by Chad Livengood - 4.
 "Detroit Metro Area May Finally Get Better Transit," post by Angie Schmitt - 5.
 "Southeast Michigan Regional Transit Feasibility Study," report by HNTB Corporation - 6.
-"Heart and Sole: Detroiter Walks 21 Miles in Work Commute," article by Bill Laitner

-TUESDAY, NOVEMBER 19, 2019

-Today, Fellows will take a deeper look into Detroit's water, energy and public health complexities, hearing from local experts, activists, and overall changemakers.
+"Heart and Sole: Detroiter Walks 21 Miles in Work Commute," article by Bill Laitner TUESDAY, NOVEMBER 19, 2019 Today, Fellows will take a deeper look into Detroit's water, energy and public health complexities, hearing from local experts, activists, and overall changemakers.
 During the lunch hour, Fellows will learn from Abdul El-Sayed, a physician, public health advocate, and former gubernatorial candidate, about his experiences rebuilding Detroit's Health Department after the municipal bankruptcy.
 Diane Van Buren, city developer and urban sustainability advocate, will highlight the success of her 30+ year career building programs and initiatives that bring financing to environmentally sustainable projects across the city.
 Fellows will learn about the energy and water systems innovations that lessen the environmental impact of new development in the city and provide cost saving solutions to small businesses and organizations.
 Finally, Fellows will hear from Water Warriors Monica Lewis-Patrick and Kaitlin Popielarz about their work with We the People of Detroit.
-As a community-based grassroots organization.
-We the People of Detroit aims to inform, educate, and empower Detroit residents on imperative issues surrounding civil rights, land, water, education, and the democratic process.

-1:00 pm - 5:40 pm

-Location: University of Michigan Detroit Center Dearborn Room 663 Woodward Ave #150, Detroit, MI 48201

-1:00 - 2:00 pm Lunch Roundtable Discussion

-Abdul El-Sayed (Physician, Public Health

-Expert, and Progressive Activist)

-2:00 - 2:30 pm Fellow Presentation 5 & 6

-2:30 - 3:30pm Infrastructure and Energy Systems:
+As a community-based grassroots organization, We the People of Detroit aims to inform, educate, and empower Detroit residents on imperative issues surrounding civil rights, land, water, education, and the democratic process. >> 8:30 am - 12:30 pm Fellows work in Groups with Community Partners at various locations. >> 1:00 pm - 5:40 pm Location: University of Michigan Detroit Center Dearborn Room 663 Woodward Ave #150, Detroit, MI 48201 1:00 - 2:00 pm Lunch Roundtable Discussion Abdul El-Sayed (Physician, Public Health Expert, and Progressive Activist) 2:00 - 2:30 pm Fellow Presentation 5 & 6 2:30 - 3:30pm Infrastructure and Energy Systems: Opportunities and New Community Development Tools Diane Van Buren (D2 Solar, Zachary &amp; Associates) 3:30 - 4:00 pm Fellow Presentations 7 & 8 4:00 - 5:00 pm We the People of Detroit-Insight to the Work of Water Warriors Monica Lewis-Patrick (President, We the People of Detroit) and Kaitlin Popielarz (Researcher, We the People of Detroit) 5:00 - 5:30 pm Group Reflection 5:40 pm Individual Reflection Time and Self-Care.
+Fellows enjoy dinner on their own.
+Associated Recommended Reading and Video: